seapagan/github-changelog-md/CONTRIBUTING.md

 # Contributing to GitHub Changelog Generator

-Thank you for your interest in contributing to github-changelog-md!
+Thank you for your interest in contributing to `github-changelog-md`!
 We welcome all contributions, big or small.

 If you are not sure where to start, please take a look at the [open